flatironinstitute/CryoLike/docs/source/examples/examples.rst

 Examples
 ==========================
-..
-Also considered: "Functionality in detail"

-These pages provide more detailed examples of the CryoLike functions and the use cases it can handle.
+These pages provide basic examples of the CryoLike functions and the use cases it can handle.
+They intentionally do not cover a wide array of possible use cases--more detailed information can be found in both the :doc:`/tutorials/tutorials` section and the :doc:`API documentation </pythonapi/modules>`.

-..
-Check out the :doc:`usage` section for further information, including how to :doc:`install <installation>` the project.
+These examples are distributed with the source code under the ``src/example`` directory, and should work on every installation.
+Running through them
+is a good way to confirm that your system is set up properly.

 .. toctree::
     :maxdepth: 2